 Inclusive Business in Development Cooperation of EU Member States

 The mapping of inclusive business (IB) programmes in development cooperation of EU member states serves as a basis for discussion on the advancement of IB in the international development agenda, and for the coordination and exploration of synergies between initiatives.
 The mapping also seeks to increase the transparency of the offerings for companies with inclusive business models.

 Donors and other stakeholders in IB can benefit from increased coordination of European IB programmes and initiatives, as well as from the realisation of synergies.
 The donor mapping shows where programmes may overlap or complement each other, creating opportunities for cooperation.
 It also fosters an exchange of information and experience between donors, in terms of best practices and lessons learnt.

-As of July 2018, the following eight EU member states and the European Union participated in the 2017 mapping [*1]:
+As of October 2018, the following nine EU member states and the European Union participated in the 2017 mapping [*1]:

 [*1] Member states may contribute updates on their IB programs throughout 2018, once private sector engagement strategies are reformulated